 I want him to relate these marvelous artworks to himself and ponder the role of identity in all of us.

-What memories from your youth in Cuba do you treasure?
+What memories from your early years in Cuba continue to inspire you as an artist?

 When I arrived in Havana from Santiago de Cuba to start the University, I felt extraordinary enthusiasm, strength, and anxiety.
 Since then, my arrival in Madrid and my arrival in NY have felt the same.
 It was the new “thing.”
 A city to devour.